-Requirements for Majors: Music majors must participate in either Concert Choir (C.C.) or Wind Ensemble (W.E.) during each semester when enrolled for 12 or more credits (excepting the student teaching semester for Music Education majors).
-Music Business and Music and Youth Ministries majors must participate in either Concert Choir or Wind Ensemble for four semesters.
+Requirements for Majors: Music majors must participate in either Concert Choir (C.C.) or Wind Ensemble (W.E.) during each semester when enrolled for 12 or more credits.
+Music Business/Entrepreneurship and Music and Ministry majors must participate in either Concert Choir or Wind Ensemble for four semesters.